felixlopz/hubrise-test-task/content/docs/en/connections.md

 ### General Information

-At the top, the log page displays general information about the connection:
+At the top, the **Connection logs** page displays general information about the connection:

 - **Access token**: The token used by the app to authenticate to HubRise.
 - **Scope**: The connection permissions, such as whether the connection can access the Account or a single Location, what read/write access it has on the data, etc.